 How to Remove Video Player from Windows.

-Step 3: Clean any registries, created by Video Player on your computer.
+Step 4: Clean Any registries, Created by Video Player on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by Video Player there.
 This can happen by following the steps underneath:

 4.1 Open the Run Window again, type "regedit" and click OK.